whiprandolph/bestseller/Part 3 - The Deepest Revolution/18 - The Deepest Revolution.md

 The night before his murder, Martin Luther King Jr said, "I've seen the promised land.
 I may not get there with you.
 But I want you to know tonight, that we, as a people, will get to the promised land."[xxx-mlk final speech afscmd]

 I'm telling you I've BEEN to the promised land.
-I've lived with a whole healthy nation where people routinely have integrity, generosity, respect for men, women and children, deep connection with the Earth, strong leaders, and no rulers.
+I've lived with a whole healthy nation where people routinely have integrity, generosity, respect for men, women and children, deep connection with the Earth, strong leaders, and _no rulers._

 The promised land is definitely real, and I'll tell you what else I learned -- _**WE are the promised land**_.
 Every single person can be one of our many messiahs, one of our many liberators as we free ourselves from the biggest trap in human history.
 And the more messiahs, the more liberators, the better.
 We are our own saviors.

 The path won't be easy, as Jesus Christ, Harriet Tubman, and other spiritual leaders around the world have shown.
 But now is the time.
 People are suffering as prison slaves.
 Pollution is causing all manner of diseases and destruction.
-Racism and sexism persist, as do the wars that kill the poor and profit the rich.
-Nonhumans are dying in large numbers, and humans won't last long if we don't change course.
+Racism and sexism persist, as do wars that kill the poor and profit the rich.
+Nonhumans are suffering and dying in large numbers, and humans won't last long if we don't change course.

 Kings and billionaires of unhealthy nations threaten, bribe, trick, and trap people to support all these terrible things and more.
 The only solution is to create new nations, one community at a time, where people live with mutual respect for each other and the Earth.